Does Medicare Cover Orencia Infusions?

 • Deducible stage: You'll pay the full price of the drug.

-• Post-deductible stage: You'll likely have to pay a copay.
+• Post-deductible stage: You'll likely have to pay a copay that will vary by plan.

 • Donut hole stage: You'll typically be responsible for 25% of the cost.

-• Catastrophic coverage stage: Your plan will usually pay for most of the drug, leaving you with just a copay.
+• Catastrophic coverage stage: Your plan will typically pay for the entire cost of the drug.

 What Are Alternatives to Orencia?